1992 Gothenburg tram derailment: Lead-up to the accident

 This order was a violation of existing regulations.
 The brakes of a powerless tram should only be disengaged when it was connected to another tram or a recovery vehicle.
 The traffic controller's assumption that the brakes would automatically re-engage upon re-entering a powered section was also incorrect.
 This required the tram to be restarted from the driver's console.
-However, this was not possible because the fuse in the control panel blew when the tram entered the powered section, preventing the tram motor from starting.
+However, this was not possible because the fuse in the control panel blew when the tram entered the powered section, preventing the tram systems from starting.